LetsAI/Data-transceiver-using-SPARQL/README.md

 The tasks used here are:
 * Receives all five parameters values from Arduino
-* sends SPARQL-queries to KB and answers to Arduino
+* Sends SPARQL-queries to KB and answers to Arduino
 * C# app shows all received parameters values and shows, which exactly of them have caused the alarm or warning
+* Sends to Arduino the answer, that it’s Alarm or Warning situation
+* Arduino should turn on red (Alarm) or yellow (Warning) LED
+* A button when pressed, it will find and replace the old values of triple nodes (delete them using “graph.Retract(...)” command), then create new triple and add this to graph (“graph.Assert(...)”).